nirex0/Warp-Framework/README.md

 - ⚠️ Custom Steganography support

-- ⚠️ Custom data format for local storage
+- ⚙️ Custom data format for local storage (.WCX(Warp Container Extended))

+#### LEGEND

+✔️ : Fully implemented and tested

+🔧 : Currently working on

+⚙️ : Will be working on next

+⚠️ : Will be working on soon

+❌ : Will be one of the later features to add

 License
 =======